ankschoubey/old-blog/_posts/dev-life/security/oauth/2023-03-22-v1-implementing-oauth-server.md

       3. How to I validate a JWT Token?
       4. What is RSA algorithm?
          1. I further jumped into learning about RSA via YouTube.
-         2. Here’s my post on RSA: [https://www.ankushchoubey.com/v1/rsa](https://www.ankushchoubey.com/v1/rsa "smartCard-inline")
+         2. Here’s my post on RSA: [RSA Algorithm](https://www.ankushchoubey.com/v1/rsa)
       5. What’s JWK?
       6. What’s the difference between JWE and JWS?
       7. How to define different scopes?